 Development Environment

 The development environment has an Apache Flink cluster, Apache Kafka cluster and gRPC server.
+The gRPC server was used in Part 4 to 6.
 For Flink, we can use either an embedded cluster or a local cluster while Docker Compose is used for the rest.
 See Part 1 for details about how to set up the development environment.
 The source of this post can be found in this GitHub repository.

 Manage Environment